surajgariya00/blup-docs/wiki/logics/helper-function-section.md

 ![](../../.gitbook/assets/map-hf-containsValue.png)

-This node returns true if the map contains the provided value, if no it returns false.
+This node checks if the provided value is present in the map.

-For example, map = {“CSE”: “athul”}, value = “athul”, then the node return true.
-If the value = “ashutosh”, then the node return false.
+For example,
+Input map: {"CSE": "atul"}, value: "atul"
+Output: true

+Input map: {"CSE": "atul"}, value: "ashutosh"
+Output: false

 ### Map | Is Empty

 ![](../../.gitbook/assets/map-hf-isEmpty.png)

-This node returns true if the provided map is empty, if not then it returns false.
+This node checks if the provided map is empty or not if empty then it return true, if not then it returns false.

+For example,Input map: {}
+Output: true
+Input map: {"CSE": "atul"}
-For example, map = {}, then the node retrun true.
-If the map = {“CSE”: “atul”}, then it returns false \[because map consists of some value ].
+Output: false \[because map consists of some value ].

 ### Map | Length

 ![](../../.gitbook/assets/map-hf-length.png)

-This node helps you to calculate the length of the map \[length is the number of key-value pairs are present in the map].
+This node calculates the number of key-value pairs in the map.

+For example,Input map: {"CSE": "atul", "IT": "ashutosh"}
-For example, map = {“CSE”: “atul”, “IT”: “ashutosh”}, length = 2 \[because two key-values pairs are present].
+Output length: 2 \[because two key-values pairs are present].

 ### Map | Add Key Value

 ![](../../.gitbook/assets/map-hf-addKeyValue.png)

-This node helps you to add key-value pairs to the existing map and return the updated map.
+This node adds a new key-value pair to the map to the existing map.

-For example, map = {“CSE”: “atul”}, key = “IT”, value = “ashutosh”, then the node return new map = {“CSE”: “atul”, “IT”: “ashutosh”}.
+For example,Input map: {"CSE": "atul"}, key: "IT", value: "ashutosh" Output map: {"CSE": "atul", "IT": "ashutosh"}

 ### Map | Add Multiple Key Value

 This node helps you to add multiple key-value pairs in a single go, this node returns the updated mao with all the newly added key-value pairs.

-For example, map = {“atul”: “chaudhary”}, key1 = “sahaj” value1 = “rana”, key2 = “ashutosh” value2 = “agarwal”, the the node returns new map = {“atul” : ”chaudhary”, “sahaj”: “rana”, “ashutosh”: “agarwal”}.
+For example, Input map: {"atul": "chaudhary"}, keys: "sahaj", "ashutosh", values: "rana", "agarwal" Output map: {"atul": "chaudhary", "sahaj": "rana", "ashutosh": "agarwal"}

 ### Map | Get Value

 ![](../../.gitbook/assets/map-hf-getValues.png)

-This node returns the value associated with the key passed in the node.
+This node retrieves the value associated with a specified key from the map.

-For example, map = {“CSE”: “atul”}, key = “atul”, then the result = “atul” \[value associated with the key “CSE” is “atul”].
+For example, Input map: {"CSE": "atul"}, key: "CSE" Output value: "atul"

 ### Map | Get All Keys

 ![](../../.gitbook/assets/map-hf-GetAllKyes.png)

-This node gives you all the keys that are present in the map.
+This node retrieves all the keys present in the map.

-For example, map = {“CSE”: “atul”, “IT”: ”ashutosh”}, then node return the list = \[“CSE”, “IT”].
+For example, Input map: {"CSE": "atul", "IT": "ashutosh"}
+Output keys: ["CSE", "IT"]

 ### Map | Get All Values

 ![](../../.gitbook/assets/map-hf-getAllValues.png)

-This node gives you all the values that are present in the map.
+This node retrieves all the values present in the map.

-For example, map = {“CSE”: “atul”, “IT”: ”ashutosh”}, then node return list = \[“atul”, “ashutosh”].
+For example, Input map: {"CSE": "atul", "IT": "ashutosh"}
+Output values: ["atul", "ashutosh"]

 ## Json Helper Functions

 ### JSON | Get Value
+This node retrieves values from JSON data based on a specified filter.

 Parameters

-**Input:** Requires a JSON input. (mainly from `Response Body` field of `Simple Http`'s `On Success` function.)\
+**Input:** JSON data (e.g., from the Response Body field of a Simple Http's On Success function).\
 \
 _Var Type_: String, Map, List.\
 \